Audi A6 saloon - Engines, drive & performance

 It's not tops for excitement, but the Audi A6 is a great car in which to take on any journey

-The big question is whether the Audi A6 can finally equal or beat the BMW 5 series for driver appeal, and the quick answer is that it gets closer than ever.
+The big question is whether the Audi A6 can finally equal or beat the BMW 5 Series for driver appeal, and the quick answer is that it gets closer than ever.
 It's now a close enough comparison that you might want to sample the Audi's handling before picking the 5 Series by default.

 The Audi A6 is one of those cars that you can simply step inside and embark on any journey, safe in the knowledge that you'll be fresh and relaxed when you arrive.
 And it doesn't matter what kind of roads you encounter: the A6 is as relaxing and stress-free to drive on a country road as it is on a heavily congested motorway.
 Even when fitted with larger wheels and sportier suspension in S line or Black Edition trims, the A6 has good ride quality.
 It’s particularly impressive at low to medium speeds, where the suspension works well to isolate the car’s body from bumps.

 Foolproof handling contributes a great deal to this.
 The steering isn't exactly alive with sensation but it’s light and quick, with strong grip from the tyres and loads of traction from the quattro four-wheel-drive system, which means you can attack fast corners with confidence.
 That ability is more geared towards making driving easier and covering distances quickly, though, rather than serving up entertainment.
 Ironically, the entry-level 40 TDI with standard steering and no 'dynamic assistance' feels the best to drive.
 A lighter weight means it feels more agile and pure.
+Note that this version now comes with four-wheel drive as standard, which adds weight but brings all-weather stability.

 Where the A6 also shines is for ride quality, especially when fitted with air suspension.
 This shrugs off road imperfections as if they weren't there, even when big 19-inch alloy wheels are fitted, but the standard suspension of the entry-level model actually gives the car a slightly more nimble feel, even if it isn't as smooth.
 The range-topping Vorsprung trim also gets all-wheel steering, where the rear wheels turn slightly in the opposite direction to boost agility, making the A6 feel like a smaller car from behind the wheel.